Timberlord/robotics-summer-project/README.md

 - Get better at programming with C/C++ and documenting my process

 ## Why This Project?
 I’ve always been passionate about robotics, and this project is my step forward — from interest to actual experience.
-I’m treating this like a personal internship and growth space.
+This is simply a personal project and growth space.

 ## Current Status
 - Created GitHub repo and started documenting
 - Waiting on hardware deliveries
 - Testing small parts of code and planning design
 - Journaling daily/weekly logs and thoughts